12851191/Marching-Band-Detection/README.md

-# Marching-Band-Drill-Detection
+# Marching Band Drill Detection

-An andvanced tool to help marching bands evyerwhere perform better.
+An advanced tool to help marching bands everywhere perform better.
 This project allows users to enter videos taken on a smartphone camera and turn it into a top down view for better performance analysis.

 # Key Features

 - Person Detection
-- Keypoint Detection and top down field view
+- Keypoint Detection and Top Down Field View
-- Accurate Dots for drill analysis
+- Accurate Dots for Drill analysis

 # Person Detection